Maintenance Connection Best Practices: Establishing Naming Conventions

 Always make allowances in the ID for future additions and larger sizes.
 In the given example, -026 was used in preference to -26 as there is the possibility that there may be more than 99 Generators in the future.

-Inventory / Stock items can number into the thousands for many Companies.
-The ID and naming of these need to be standardised to allow:
+The ID and naming of these need to be standardised to allow

-- New items to be added which match the existing naming convention
+• new items to be added that match the existing naming convention.

-Often the Inventory ID is not related to the description of the item, but rather a simple indexed number which matches a barcode.
-A defined number of numerals/letters is valuable it keeping Inventory in order.
-The name however should follow a Noun-Adjective protocol.
-It can also include Manufacturer or Model details in situations where this is relevant to correct selection.
+Often the inventory ID is not related to the description of the item, but rather a simple indexed number matching a barcode.
+A defined number of numerals/letters is valuable in keeping inventory in order.

 Inventory ID: FIX1003456